Herpior/dod-client-scala/README.txt

   Ctrl+ R: add a layer above the current layer
   F: go down a layer
   Ctrl+ F: merge layer with the layer below
-  Alt+ G: split undone strokes of the current layer into another layer, can be used to undo merged layers, undo a line in the middle of a layer, etc
+  Alt+ G: split undone strokes of the current layer into a new layer, can be used to undo merged layers, undo a line in the middle of a layer, etc
   Alt+ F: undo everything on current layer (redoable)
   Y: pencil
   U: Line